blockonomics/woocommerce-plugin/README.md

 - In WordPress Admin > Settings > Blockonomics, paste this API Key and Save Settings
 - Click on **Test Setup** button to verify installation

-For community support/discussion feel free [to post on our subreddit](https://www.reddit.com/r/blockonomics/)
+For community support/discussion feel free [to post on our community forum](https://community.blockonomics.co/)

 ## Frequently Asked Questions ##